ondra-novak/nostr_server/docs/attachments.md

      //event is published
 ```

 The protocol flow is designed in such a way that it is possible to post other commands between individual phases.
-Possible implementation on relay:
+Possible implementation on a relay:

 ```
 - on ATTACH command